anjanaanilkumar1289/iCOMIC_doc/docs/usage.md

 ## 4. Using iCOMIC for DNA-Seq or RNA-Seq analysis

 #### 4.1.
-Analysis steps DNA Seq
+Analysis steps DNA-Seq

-`DNA Seq`  constitutes the Whole Genome/Exome Sequencing data analysis pipeline which permits the user to call variants from the input samples and annotate them. iCOMIC integrates a combination of 3 aligners, 5 variant callers and 2 annotators along with the tools for Quality control.
+`DNA-Seq`  constitutes the Whole Genome/Exome Sequencing data analysis pipeline which permits the user to call variants from the input samples and annotate them. iCOMIC integrates a combination of 3 aligners, 5 variant callers and 2 annotators along with the tools for Quality control.
 The tool MultiQC is incorporated to render comprehensive analysis statistics.